mohitjain/mohitjain/_posts/2012-11-27-pagination-with-ajax-using-will-paginate-in-ruby-on-rails.md

 layout: post
 comments: true
 permalink: /2012/11/pagination-with-ajax-using-will-paginate-in-ruby-on-rails/
 categories: optimization quick-solution tips-and-tricks utilities
 ---
 Just learned this trick.
 Super awesome.
-You want to enable ajax based pagination with will_paginate within just two mins?
+Do you want to enable ajax based pagination with will_paginate within just two mins?
 Yes..
-He is small tip.
+He is a small tip.

-I am assuming you have a index page having basic table for now.
+I am assuming you have an index page having a basic table for now.
 Here are steps:

 *   Make a partial for the value tbody section.
 *   Enable format.js in controller
 *   Create a file ie index.js.erb.
 Paste some basic code there.
 *   Paste a small code in index.html.erb
-*   And its done :)
+*   And it's done :)

 ## Code: